firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=ydxerpxkpcfqjaybcssw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Sun May 24 09:22:01 UTC 2015.
+The last time downloaded was found to be dated: Mon May 25 09:23:03 UTC 2015.

 The ipset `ib_bluetack_level1` has **215693** entries, **765044590** unique IPs.